-If you're looking for a comfortable, breathable, packable hat with a wide brim to protect you from the sun, you could do worse than the REI Co-op Paddler's.
+If you're looking for a comfortable, lightweight, breathable, packable hat with a wide brim to protect you from the sun, you could do worse than the REI Co-op Paddler's Hat.
 The problem is, you could also do better.
-While this hat did well in every category (except style), it was either matched or bested across the board by the Outdoor Research Sombriolet, which retails for just a few dollars more.
-The main differences are quality of construction (the Sombriolet is just better), style (the Paddler's is dorkier), and crown depth (the Paddler's has an excessively deep crown).
-So while the Paddler's is a fine choice that you'll likely be happy with, there are better options available.
+While this hat did fairly well in most of our performance metrics, (except style), it was either matched or bested across the board by several other hats.
+So, while the Paddler's Hat is a fine choice that you'll likely be happy with, there are better options available that are more stylish or have better options.

 REI Co-op Paddler's Hat Review